Skip to content

 }

-It works, but it has problems.
+It works, but it has issues.
 This if-else structure mixes "debounce waiting," "state confirmation," and "event triggering" together without clear boundaries.
-As requirements grow—needing to distinguish between press and release, handling a button held at startup, correctly handling signal bounce during debounce—the if-else will become increasingly tangled.
+As requirements increase—needing to distinguish between press and release, handling buttons held during startup, correctly handling signal bounce during debounce—these if-else blocks will pile up and become messy.

 A state machine breaks this logic into discrete states and clear transition rules.
-Each state only cares about "I am here, what is the input, and where do I go next."
-Instead of "a bunch of intertwined conditionals," we get "a clear state transition diagram."
+Each state only cares about "I am here, the input is this, where do I go next?"
+It is no longer "a bunch of conditional judgments tangled together," but "a clear state transition diagram."

-Our state machine has 7 states, defined in the private enum class State of button.hpp:
+Our state machine has 7 states, defined in the private State enum class of Debouncer:

 cpp